DPS: Harlingen man killed in crash involving 18-wheeler

 A Kenworth truck tractor trailer failed to yield the right of way at an intersection and collided with the Ford.

 Gutierrez sustained major injuries from the collision and died at the scene.
-The passenger was transported to a local hospital, his condition is unknown.
+The passenger sustained major injuries and was transported to a local hospital where he is in stable condition.

 The driver of the tractor trailer did not sustain major injuries and was not transported to the hospital.